 The Trapp family welcomed famous guests

-A journey to the film locations of The Sound of Music
+The myth of The Sound of Music and reality

 It comes to strange scenes, you know the actual location of the shooting.
 While the father calls his children into the house with the façade of Schloss Leopoldskron and the lake behind them, the children romp in the park of Frohnburg Castle.
 What in reality involves a distance of several kilometers, appears in the film as a short walk of a few minutes.